indigo-astronomy/indigo_imager/ain_users_guide/ain_v2_users_guide.md

 The **[&Sigma;]** button will update the total exposure time before the sequence is executed.

-**NOTE** Images aquired with a sequence are always saved on server.
+**NOTE:** Images aquired with a sequence are always saved on server.

 ## Focusing
 Focusing is a feature of the *Imager Agent* and it works with the selected imager agent.